RCI::Orientation should be represented as unit quaternions

 Currently RCI uses boost quaternions for representation.
 This is not necessarily the best choice.
 We could for example check, in what shape Eigen quaternions are and if they provide some convenience functions could use (normalization, transformations to other representations, etc.).

-#2 Updated by C. Emmerich over 8 years ago
+#2 Updated by C. Emmerich about 9 years ago

 Yes, sounds good.